wp-plugins/wordpress-beta-tester/readme.txt

 Don't forget to backup before your start!

 == Changelog ==

+= v0.81 =
+* Fixed an issue in the version mangling for the bleeding edge develpment track which didn't handle the x.9 => y.0 transition

 = v0.8 =
 * Fixed noticed on dashboard after upgrade and before the update api data was refreshed